f5devcentral/nginx_automation_examples/Workflow guides/NGINX_NIC_WAF/README.md

 ## Introduction
 ---------------
 This demo guide offers a step-by-step walkthrough for configuring the NGINX Ingress Controller with NGINX App Protect v5 on AWS Cloud, using Terraform scripts to automate the deployment.
-For more information, refer to the devcentral article:  <Coming Soon>
+Please refer to the [docs](https://docs.nginx.com/nginx-ingress-controller/installation/integrations/)for more information For more information, refer to the DevCentral article:  <Coming Soon>

 --------------